 #1 Aligned with E/S characteristics includes the minimum proportion of the Fund's assets used to attain the environmental or social characteristics, which is equal to 70%.
-The Fund commits to maintain a higher overall sustainability score than the MSCI Europe (Net TR) index, and so the Fund's investments that are scored by Schroders' proprietary sustainability tool are included within the minimum proportion stated in #1 on the basis that they will contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
-Also included within #1 is the minimum proportion of assets that are invested in sustainable investments, as indicated in #1A.
-The minimum proportions stated apply in normal market conditions.
+The Fund commits to maintain a positive absolute sustainability score, and so the Fund's investments (both long and short) that are scored by Schroders' proprietary sustainability tool are included within the minimum proportion stated in #1 on the basis that they will contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
+Also included within #1 is the minimum proportion of the Fund's long exposure that is invested in sustainable investments, as indicated in #1A.
+The minimum proportion in #1 includes both long and short positions but the minimum proportion in #1A only includes long positions, as short positions are not deemed to be sustainable investments.
+Cash and cash equivalents are excluded from the minimum proportion stated in #1A.
+The minimum proportions.
+The actual proportion stated in #1 and #1A.
+The minimum proportions.
 The actual proportion stated in #1 is expected to be higher.